 Forget about the trending words unless there is a special event that you want to be a part of.
 Try to focus on hashtags in the range between 100 000 – 2M posts.
 This will make it easier to get more views and even convert some of them as your followers (since you are using a very niched hashtag).

 For those of you who use multiple hashtags per story, here is an idea – mix the small-volume hashtags (less than 250 000 posts) with a larger set of hashtags (around 500 000 – 1M posts).
 Posts are the only way to identify how competitive one hashtag can be, even though there are some niches that use Instagram stories less than others.
 So, before you pick the right hashtag for your next story, take a brief look at how many people are adding stories to this hashtag per day.

 The engagement rate of your Instagram account might be another reason why your profile and story lack views.
 Having a high engagement rate will make your account more likable to the Instagram algorithm, more discoverable and you will have a bigger chance to get on the Explore Page of Instagram.

 This is only a theory that I have tested a few times with two Instagram accounts.
 It was not surprising to find out that an account with a high engagement rate (15%) had triple the views coming from the hashtag, compared to an account with a normal engagement rate (7%).

-Although not getting views to your story can be frustrating, it is not the end of the world.
+Although not getting views of your story can be frustrating, it is not the end of the world.
 Hashtags from stories are there to help you grow by converting views to followers and likes, but they should not be your only way to grow your account.
 There are so many things you can try and so many different ways to increase your reach and followers.
 The key is to find what works best for your niche and repeat it until it no longer does.